Olaf Scholz

-Olaf Scholz (Note: /de/) (born 14 June 1958) is a German politician who served as the Chancellor of Germany from 2021 to 2025.
-A member of the Social Democratic Party (SPD), he previously served as vice chancellor in the fourth Merkel cabinet and as Federal Minister of Finance from 2018 to 2021.
+Olaf Scholz (Note: /de/) (born 14 June 1958) is a German politician who served as the chancellor of Germany from 2021 to 2025.
+A member of the Social Democratic Party (SPD), he previously served as Vice Chancellor in the fourth Merkel cabinet and as Federal Minister of Finance from 2018 to 2021.
 He was also First Mayor of Hamburg from 2011 to 2018, deputy leader of the SPD from 2009 to 2019, and Federal Minister of Labour and Social Affairs from 2007 to 2009.

+Scholz was born in Osnabrück, Lower Saxony, and grew up in Hamburg.
+After graduating from high school, he studied law at the University of Hamburg.
 Scholz began his career as a lawyer specialising in labour and employment law.
 He became a member of the SPD in the 1970s and was a member of the Bundestag from 1998 to 2011.
 Scholz served in the Hamburg Government under First Mayor Ortwin Runde in 2001 and became general secretary of the SPD in 2002, where he served alongside SPD leader and then-chancellor Gerhard Schröder.
 He became his party's chief whip in the Bundestag, later entering the First Merkel Government in 2007 as Federal Minister for Labour and Social Affairs.
 After the SPD moved into the opposition following the 2009 federal election, Scholz returned to lead the SPD in Hamburg.
 He was then elected deputy leader of the SPD.
-He led his party to victory in the 2011 Hamburg state election and became first mayor, a position he held until 2018.
+He led his party to victory in the 2011 Hamburg state election and became the first mayor, a position he held until 2018.